 A Christian Boarding School for Difficult or Academically Underperforming Girls

-We work with teenage and pre-teen girls, ages 8-17, to help them become God-honoring and parent-honoring young ladies and to be an honest, hard-working asset to the community in which they will live.
+We work with teenage and pre-teen girls, ages 8-17, to help them become God-honoring and parent-honoring young ladies and to be honest, hard-working assets to the community in which they will live.
 They are taught how to care for a family and home.
 We also desire to help each girl achieve a personal walk with God.

 For the young lady whose relationship with her parents has been destroyed, we help to repair and rebuild that relationship.
-Instead of the student quitting or resorting to the “easy” solution, the staff at Wings of Faith works with these young ladies in order that they may find the right answers to their problems.
+Instead of the student quitting or resorting to the “easy” solution, the staff at Wings of Faith works with these young ladies so that they may find the right answers to their problems.

 Typical progression of a student

-When a student comes to WOF it is typical for there to be blame-shifting, avoidance of responsibility, and sometimes complete denial of wrong doing.
-Soon after enrollment the student begins to experience some regret for the consequences of her prior behavior.
+When a student comes to WOF, it is typical for there to be blame-shifting, avoidance of responsibility, and sometimes complete denial of wrongdoing.
+Soon after enrollment, the student begins to experience some regret for the consequences of her prior behavior.
 Essentially, she is “sorry” for being caught in her behavior but has yet to experience a turning away from her old sinful desires.
-This may be very similar to the ups and downs that parents have experienced at home, promises to change, periods of peace, that cycle back to crisis.
+This may be very similar to the ups and downs that parents have experienced at home, promises to change, periods of peace that cycle back to crisis.
 Regret

 Students are encouraged to be responsible for their own actions and to hold others accountable for their actions.